Tool to check all your broken links

 Here are the main reasons why your links might break:

-Deleting or Moving Pages - When you delete or move website pages without updating the links, those links point to non-existent pages.
+Deleting or moving pages - When you delete or move website pages without updating the links or setting up redirects, those links point to non-existent pages.

-Typos in URLs - Mistakes like missing characters or incorrect spelling in URLs can create links that lead nowhere.
+Typos in URLs - Mistakes like missing characters or incorrect spelling in URLs can create links that lead nowhere resulting in 404 pages.

-Website Restructuring - Changes in the site structure or content management system can move pages to new locations, breaking internal links if they're not updated or redirected properly.
+Website restructuring - Changes in the site structure or CMS can move pages to new locations, breaking internal links if they're not updated or redirected properly.

 Here are the most serious issues caused by broken links:

-Bad User Experience - When users click on a backlink expecting relevant content but are met with a 404 error page, it leads to frustration and disappointment.
+Bad user experience - When users click on a backlink expecting relevant content but are met with a 404 error page, it leads to frustration and confusion.

-Lower Search Rankings - Search engines use backlinks as one of the indicators of a webpage's quality and relevance.
+Lower rankings - Search engines use backlinks as one of the indicators of a webpage's quality and relevance.
 Broken backlinks fail to pass on 'link juice,' or the value that one page passes to another, which can weaken the site's overall SEO profile.

-You can find broken links on a website either manually or using tools specifically designed to find broken links across your entire site such as Google Search Console or Morningscore.
+You can find broken links on a website either manually or using tools specifically designed to find broken links across your entire site such as Google Search Console or Morningscore's broken link checker.

 Yes, you can.
-Manual checking is the most time-consuming and unpopular method.
-Suitable for small websites with a few landing pages.
+Manual checking is the most time-consuming method.
+In general it's not recommendable to check for dead links manually but can be suitable for small websites with a few landing pages.

 It works like this: manually follow the links on the site to check if they work.
 You can either check all pages one by one or focus on just the most important sections.